 Ladbrokes has the longest history, perhaps, of any bookie in the world, its roots going right back to Ladbroke Hall, the base for a horse training operation and commission agency, in 1886.
 Naturally much has changed since then but even the more recent history is as old as most rivals, Ladbrokes becoming a high street operation in the UK with the legalisation of betting shops in the 1960s.

 Ladbrokes is a household name, a familiar presence on the high street and something of a British institution.
-The company owns more than 2,400 betting shops and in total employs well over 14,000 people worldwide.
 They are a huge, trustworthy company with a long history, high standards and an unquestionable reputation for fair play and honesty.

 Ladbrokes’ long history hasn’t always been something that has worked in their favour as they have sometimes been perceived to be a little old-fashioned, although that is changing.
 They have redeveloped their site and mobile betting facilities, improving the look, feel and functionality of both.

 This modernisation hasn’t been at the cost of Ladbrokes’ traditional strengths though and their football and horse racing betting provisions remains superb, with a huge range of markets and above average odds.
 Their purchase of Betdaq makes them the only “traditional” bookmaker to also offer a betting exchange and this is a nice little extra for those who like the exchange model.

 All in all Ladbrokes are a very good bookmaker.
 Whilst they lack some of the style you get with other betting sites they do provide a hell of a lot of features and markets.
 They have no major weaknesses and are a solid performer.